freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/benchmarks.md

 | DDS/BC7 embedded directly in GLB | Tested and invalidated | Do not use | Smaller package, much slower load |
 | KTX2 / `KHR_texture_basisu` for GLB normals | Tested and invalidated for startup speed | Do not prioritize for load time | Smaller package, slower load |
 | Persistent raw runtime texture cache | Tested and invalidated | Do not revive in the same form | Speedups came with corruption/crash risk |

+## Cooked GPU textures (shipping since June 2026)

+This implemented the "highest-value next step" below and went further: instead of compressing only the side-channel textures, **every** texture captured by the material translator is cooked at export into its final GPU format (BC7 for color/masks, DXT5 in HDRP AG packing for normals, mips baked) and the GLB ships without image payloads for captured materials.
+Runtime upload is `LoadRawTextureData` from the packed blob through a pinned pointer.

+Measured on Terminator 2 (editor play mode, full keyboard flow from the table carousel):

+- baseline (PNG everywhere, 486 MB package): **23.3 s** total import
+  - `table.glb` (345.8 MB, 336 MB of PNGs): 10.5 s
+  - material restore: 10.9 s (3.0 s sidecar PNG decode, 4.7 s CPU normal repack + compress)
+- cooked format (689 MB package, `table.glb` 9.8 MB, `textures.bin` 640 MB raw BC): **1.7-2.2 s**
+  - `table.glb`: 0.4-0.7 s, material restore: 0.6-0.8 s (325 raw uploads ≈ 0.2 s)

+Supporting runtime work that landed with it: uninterrupted glTFast defer agent, worker-thread prefetch of `textures.bin`/`materials.v1.json` and of all item/ref entries, worker-thread GLB extension/tangent scans, a cached `PackagedRefs` type scan (was 450 ms per load), time-budget yields, and a ~160 MB-per-frame upload budget (without it, queueing all uploads in one frame crashed the editor with `DXGI_ERROR_DEVICE_HUNG`).

+The package grows (BC + mips beat PNG at load time, not on disk); stored — not deflated — zip entries for the texture blob and GLBs keep reads straight.
+Caveats and details live in the Packaging README ("Cooked Texture Format").

 ## Baseline context